 • Conferences – The Conferences Committee will play a key role in planning topics, suggesting and vetting speakers, and developing events for Loyalty360 conferences.
 This committee will require a short-term commitment from members, meeting a few times before and during the specified Loyalty360 conference.
 Committee members will be provided with additional exposure during events through panel participation, leading roundtable discussions, or networking events.

 About Loyalty360 Committees:

-• Committee groups will meet quarterly for a 1-hour conference call and twice each year in-person at Loyalty360 conferences in the spring (Loyalty Expo) and fall (Customer Experience Expo).
+Committee groups meet quarterly for 1-hour conference calls and gather twice each year in-person at Loyalty360 conferences in the spring (Loyalty Expo) and fall (Customer Experience Expo).

 Each committee has determined its own goals, which reflect the objectives of the community, driven by and for its members.
 The community uses these goals to drive an expressed set of tasks (ongoing and new) that members collectively work to address with the objective of driving value to the individual members.